ava-labs/subnet-evm/docs/releasing/README.md

 5. Finally, [create a release for precompile-evm](https://github.com/ava-labs/precompile-evm/blob/main/docs/releasing/README.md)

 ### Post-release

 After you have successfully released a new subnet-evm version, you need to bump all of the versions again in preperation for the next release.
 Note that the release here is not final, and will be reassessed, and possibly changer prior to release.
 Some releases require a major version update, but this will usually be `$VERSION` + `0.0.1`.
 For example:

 ```bash
 export P_VERSION=v0.7.4
 ```

-1. Create a branch, from the tip of the `master` branch after the release PR has been merged:
+1. Create a branch, from the tip of the `master` branch after the release PR has been merged

     ```bash
     git fetch origin master
     git checkout master
     git checkout -b "prep-$P_VERSION-release"
     ```

 1. Bump the version number to the next pending release version, `$P_VERSION`

 - Update the [RELEASES.md](../../RELEASES.md) file with `$P_VERSION`, creating a space for maintainers to place their changes as they make them.
 - Modify the [plugin/evm/version.go](../../plugin/evm/version.go) `Version` global string variable and set it to `$P_VERSION`.
-1. Add an entry in the object in [compatibility.json](../../compatibility.json), adding the next pending release versionas key and the AvalancheGo RPC chain VM protocol version as value, to the `"rpcChainVMProtocolVersion"` JSON object.
+- Add an entry in the object in [compatibility.json](../../compatibility.json), adding the next pending release versionas key and the AvalancheGo RPC chain VM protocol version as value, to the `"rpcChainVMProtocolVersion"` JSON object.
 For example, we would add:

     ```json
     "v0.7.4": 39,